Maikel Garcia Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

-- The Twins' 3.82 team ERA ranks fifth among all league pitching staffs.
+- The Twins have a 3.88 team ERA that ranks seventh across all league pitching staffs.

-- Twins pitchers combine to rank 14th in baseball in home runs allowed (118 total, 1.1 per game).
+- Twins pitchers combine to give up 120 total home runs at a rate of 1.1 per game (to rank 14th in baseball).

-- The right-hander's most recent time out came on Sunday against the Chicago White Sox, when he tossed six innings, surrendering two earned runs while allowing five hits.
+- In his last time out on Monday, the right-hander went 6 1/3 innings against the Seattle Mariners, allowing one earned run while surrendering six hits.

-- In 16 games this season, the 28-year-old has amassed a 2.76 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .215 to opposing batters.
+- In 10 games this season, the 35-year-old has put up a 4.62 ERA and 10.7 strikeouts per nine innings, while giving up a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.